-SMSC is taught throughout the school community as part of the formal (PSHCE, REP) and additional curriculum (Form Time, Assemblies, Drop down days).
+SMSC is taught throughout the school community as part of the formal (PSHE, REP) and additional curriculum (Form Time, Assemblies, Personal Development days).

 British Values @ STAGS